XHGC-TDT

-XHGC-TDT (channel 5) is a television station owned by Grupo Televisa, broadcasting from Mexico City, and is the flagship of the Canal 5 network.
+XHGC-TDT (channel 5) is a television station in Mexico City.
+Owned and operated by Grupo Televisa, it is the flagship of the Canal 5 network.

 History

+XHGC was one of the first television stations in Mexico to receive a license, having received a concession by August 1950.

-XHGC signed on May 10, 1952, broadcasting a Mother's Day event organized by the Excélsior newspaper, but regular programming began on August 18, 1952.
+XHGC signed on May 10, 1952, broadcasting a Mother's Day event organized by the Excélsior newspaper, but regular programming began on September 18, 1952.
 The station was established by Guillermo González Camarena, a Mexican engineer who was one of the inventors of modern color television; the station's calls reflect his surnames.
 González Camarena was director and general manager of XHGC until his death in 1965, and XHGC's concessionaire remained Televisión González Camarena, S.A., until November 30, 1994.

 In 1954, XHGC was one of the first stations in the world to broadcast an early version of 3D television, in which two of the same picture appear side by side on the screen, combined into a single 3-dimensional image using special glasses.
 This version of 3D television was developed by an American inventor, James Butterfield, and tested in Mexico on XHGC.
+Around this time, the station started receiving financing from Othon Vélez, close aide of Telesistema Mexicano, in order to sustain itself, causing a rapprochement with XEW-TV, which operated as Televimex.
+The station became a part of the TSM conglomerate on March 26, 1955.